DesterLib/desterlib/apps/docs/src/content/docs/guides/tmdb-setup.md

 ## Configuring in DesterLib

-### During CLI Setup
+### During Setup

-The CLI doesn't ask for TMDB during initial setup.
+The setup script doesn't ask for TMDB during initial setup.
 You'll configure it in the app after installation.

 ### In the Mobile/Desktop App